teambit/docs/docs/compiling/overview.md

 Compiling components for distribution is done during `build` by the Bit [Builder](/).

 Component build can be simulated with `bit build` and done through [Tag](/) or [Snap](/)

 ```bash
 bit build
 ```

 By default, Bit includes a [Build Task](/) for compiling components in the [Build Pipeline](/) using the Compiler of your choice which is configured in the [Env](/).
 Compilation for distribution is optimized for runtime performance, consistency and reusability.
 This means [Source Maps](/) are not being generated, target is preferred to be compatible with vast majority of browsers, bundlers and JS execution engines and Types are generated for the component, which can be costly in performance.

 To learn more on compilation for distribution, please refer to [Compiling for distribution](/).

-## Configuring and Implmenting Compilers
+## Configuring and Implementing Compilers

 Compilers are configured in the [Env](/) which is configured on your [Component](/).
 Customizing the Compiler can be done by [customizing an existing env with your compiler](/) or by [implementing your own Env](/).

 Compilers can also be implemented into Bit through few interfaces.
-For more information on implmenting your own Compiler please refer to [Implement a Compiler](/).
+For more information on implementing your own Compiler please refer to [Implement a Compiler](/).